Skip to content

 5. Fees and Payment

 Customer shall pay the fees set out in the Order Form or applicable quote (“Fees”).
-Fees are invoiced in advance on an annual or quarterly basis in accordance with the selected billing cycle.
+Fees are invoiced in advance on an annual or quarterly basis.
 Payment is due within fourteen (14) days of the invoice date.

 Company reserves the right to increase Fees at the start of any renewal Term by providing not less than sixty (60) days’ written notice prior to the renewal date.
 If Customer does not accept the revised Fees, Customer may terminate by providing written notice before the renewal date.